hammerheim-game/hammerheim-rules/8-scenarios.md

 # The Great Library
 </div>

-By Andy Tabor
-The North-East Quarter of Mordheim was renowned for trade and learning.
+_The North-East Quarter of Mordheim was renowned for trade and learning.
 When Mordheim was a living city, the crowded labyrinth of streets and market plazas were called the Merchant's Quarter, more commonly known as the District of the Flying Horse.